AhmedOsman101/Obsidian/src/College/IT-Essentials/Exams/ExamTwo.md

 ## Task No.01

 1. What are the essential components required to set up the network in this office?
+(P6)
 2. What are the seven layers of the OSI model, and how does each layer contribute to enabling communication between the devices at the office network?
+(P7)
 3. What are the suggested network type and topology for the office network?
 Explain why these are the most suitable options for this setup.
+(M6)
 4. Compare between TCP and UDB protocols.
+(M7)
 5. Using Cisco Packet Tracer, design and implement a basic network setup for the office.
 Include the network type, devices, and topology.
 Simulate and test communication between the devices to ensure the setup is functional.
 Explain your design choices and the results of your simulation.
+(D5)

 ## Task No.02

 6. What are the basic functions of an Operating system?
+(P8)
-7. Install Windows 10 on a virtual machine (e.g., VirtualBox) and configure basic system settings:
+7. Install Windows 10 on a virtual machine (e.g. VirtualBox) and configure basic system settings:
    a) Start a fresh installation of Windows 10.
+(P9)
    b) During the installation, set the language, time zone, and region.
+(P9)
    c) After installation, create user accounts and set up user permissions.
+(P9)
-   d) Compare between FAT32 and NTFS file systems then Configure a storage device with the appropriate file system based on its intended use
+   d) Compare between FAT32 and NTFS file systems then Configure a storage device with the appropriate file system based on its intended use.
+(M8)
    e) Set up a local area network (LAN) connection or Wi-Fi, ensuring internet access.
+(M9)
 8. After successfully installing Windows 10, configure security settings such as Windows Defender, Firewall, and User Account Control.
+(D6)

 ## Answers